 According to the experts we interviewed, when choosing a factory to partner with, you should look for the following attributes:

 - Demonstration of knowledge and experience.
-You want a factory that answers all of your questions and guides you through the process.
+You want a factory that answers all your questions and guides you through the process.
 If you're making a food product, can the factory recommend a good food chemist?
 For clothing, can it offer advice on the sourcing of materials?

 - Technical capabilities.
 The factory should already be producing goods or products that are very similar to your own.
 This ensures that they understand your market and what it takes to succeed.